Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 class SessionOpened : MessageContainer
 {
     string sessionKey;
-    string directLink;
+    string directURL;
     Bitmap qrCode;
 }
 ```

 - **sessionKey:** A randomly generated session key required by the audience to join the session, after connecting to the server.
-- **directLink:** A direct link that the audience can use to connect to the server via the PlayerAudience-Client should the QR code not be usable.
+- **directURL:** A direct URL that the audience can use to connect to the server via the PlayerAudience-Client should the QR code not be usable.
 - **qrCode:** A QR-code automatically generated by the server which can be scanned by the audience to connect to the server.

 #### RequestServerStatus